 The candida diet aims to reduce the amount of yeast -- and nutrients that “feed” yeast -- in the foods that you eat.
 Candida refers to Candida albicans, the fungus that causes vaginal yeast infections.
 Some people have a condition called chronic candidiasis or yeast hypersensitivity syndrome, which involves an overgrowth of candida in the gastrointestinal tract.
 Soy doesn’t appear to aggravate or help candidiasis.
 Consult your doctor before beginning a candida diet.

-Mushrooms, breads made with baker’s yeast, tomato paste and beer are all eliminated as well, notes the University of Pittsburgh Medical Center.
+Mushrooms, breads made with baker’s yeast, tomato paste and beer are all eliminated as well, notes the University of Pittsburgh Medical Center 1.
 The diet also eliminates or limits the amount of foods you eat that contain sugar and milk, such as sweets and dairy products, because these nutrients are thought to “feed” yeast and promote its growth.

 Talk with your physician and a registered dietitian before you begin a candida diet or make any other significant dietary changes.
 Although soy doesn’t appear to promote candida growth, you might experience certain symptoms if you have an allergy to soy and soy products.
 Also, keep in mind that over-the-counter supplements can cause side effects, health risks and drug interactions, just like prescription drugs.
 Discuss these potential dangers with your doctor before taking any supplements.